jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

 | Figure 2 - Performance benchmark.|

 - **Red**: Proposed algorithm with the full ($9904$ bytes) cache table and the long ($3688$ bytes) extended cache table.
-- **Green**: Proposed algorithm with the compressed ($584$ bytes) cache table and the super-compact ($596$ bytes) extended cache table.
+- **Green**: Proposed algorithm with the compressed ($584$ bytes) cache table and the super-compact ($580$ bytes) extended cache table.
 - **Blue**: Ryū-printf (reference implementation).
-- **Purple**: `fmtlib`.
+- **Purple**: `fmtlib` (a variant of [Grisu3](https://www.cs.tufts.edu/~nr/cs257/archive/florian-loitsch/printf.pdf) with [Dragon4](https://lists.nongnu.org/archive/html/gcl-devel/2012-10/pdfkieTlklRzN.pdf) fallback).

 So, the proposed algorithm performs:

 - Better than Ryū-printf for the small digits case, which is mostly covered by the main cache table,
 - Comparable to Ryū-printf for the large digits case, when supplied with the long extended cache,
-- Worse than Ryū-printf but significantly faster than `fmtlib` for the large digits case, when supplied with the super-compact extended cache.
+- Worse than Ryū-printf but significantly faster than `fmtlib` (Dragon4) for the large digits case, when supplied with the super-compact extended cache.

 >***WARNING***
 >
 > The implementation has **NEVER** been polished for real-world usage.
 Especially, I have **NOT** done any fair amount of formal testing of this implementation.
-Furthermore, the code is ultra-messy and is almost impossible to maintain without doing a fair amount of refactoring, which ensures that there will be bugs.
+Furthermore, the code is ultra-messy and is full of almost-same-but-slightly-different copies of same code blocks, which is a perfect recipe for bugs.
 >
 > I'm pretty confident about the correctness of the algorithm itself though.
-I believe that any error (if any) is likely due to some careless mistakes rather than due to some fundamental errors in the algorithm.
+I believe that any error is likely due to some careless mistakes rather than some fundamental issue in the algorithm.

 # Possible performance issues of the algorithm